Granada Cathedral: History

 The Cathedral of Granada is dedicated to Santa María de la Encarnación.
 Unlike most cathedrals in Spain, construction was not begun until the sixteenth century in 1518 in the centre of the old Muslim Medina, after acquisition of the Nasrid kingdom of Granada from its Muslim rulers in 1492.
 While its earliest plans had Gothic designs, such as are evident in the Royal Chapel of Granada by Enrique Egas, most of the church's construction occurred when the Spanish Renaissance style was supplanting the Gothic in Spanish architecture.
 Foundations for the church were laid by the Enrique Egas starting from 1518 to 1523 atop the site of the city's main mosque.

 By 1529, Egas was replaced by Diego de Siloé who worked for nearly four decades on the structure from ground to cornice, planning the triforium and five naves instead of the usual three.
 Siloé combined a Renaissance dome with a Gothic floor plan, joining the circular and basilica ground plans.
 Most unusually, he created a circular capilla mayor (principal chapel) rather than a semicircular apse, perhaps inspired by Italian ideas for circular 'perfect buildings' (e.g., in Alberti's works).
-Within its structure the cathedral combines other of the Vitruvian orders of architecture.
+Within its structure the cathedral also combines other elements of the Vitruvian orders of architecture.

 Subsequent architects included Juan de Maena (1563–1571), followed by Juan de Orea (1571–1590), and Ambrosio de Vico (1590–?).
 In 1667 Alonso Cano, working with Gaspar de la Peña, altered the initial plan for the main façade, introducing Baroque elements.
 The cathedral took 181 years to build.
 It would have been even grander had the two 81-meter towers included in the plans been built; however, the project remained incomplete for various reasons, among them financial.

 Features

+Exterior

 The facade consists of a framed structure in the form of a triumphal arch with portals and canvas.
 It consists of three pillars crowned by semicircular arches supported on pilasters, similar to San Andrés de Mantua of Leon Battista Alberti.
 The pilasters do not have capitals but projections sculptured in the walls, as well as attached marble medallions.
 Above the main door is located a marble tondo from "José Laughing on the Annunciation".
 Additionally, there is a vase with lilies at the top, alluding to the virgin and pure nature of the mother of God.

+At the foot of the cathedral there are two towers.
+The left one, called the tower of San Miguel, acts as a buttress which replaced the planned tower on that side.

+A tower restoration project has allowed the construction of a terrace lookout at a height of 56 meters.
+It is scheduled to open in mid-2026.